"Why the Hell isn't THIS on DVD yet?" -- Number 62

 In a Midwestern forest area, tentacled green bloodsucking creatures about the size of a sponge are ambushing and killing would-be hunters and campers.
 Among the victims: gun enthusiast Mitchell, Cub Scout leader Storch, and a teen couple, Thell and Caruso.
 After the demise of the daters, their friends Nelson and Nutter seek help in a secluded local diner, but they're only able to come with two strange locals, Palance (as the requisite "creepy gas station owner") and battle scarred Vietnam vet Landau.
 The four of them set out to find and destroy the alien(s) behind the gooey, gory attacks.

-Barely noticed during its 1980 release, WITHOUT WARNING has developed a devoted cult following in the three decades since, thanks mainly to two factors: its unavailability, and Arnold Schwarzenegger himself crediting the low-budget horror film as an inspiration for his smash PREDATOR.
+Barely noticed during its 1980 release, WITHOUT WARNING has developed a devoted cult in the three decades since, thanks mainly to two factors: unavailability and Arnold Schwarzenegger himself crediting the low-budget horror film as an inspiration for his smash PREDATOR.
 Operating with only a $150,000 budget, Greydon Clark (JOYSTICKS) nevertheless manages to put together some memorable visuals despite inconsistent pacing.

 It was Clark who suggested the change to the spinning, appendaged attackers (in the original script alien Hall used a bow and arrow) and they provide some gleefully disgusting moments.
 When airborne they appear to be spheric, then rectangular.
 Finally, when one lands on a windshield we can determine it is pentagonal.
 For some reason, their attacks are limited to grown humans, as they let Storch's troop flee the area unharmed while draining only the hapless scoutmaster.
 Why?
 It's never explained.
 Just go with it!